 - Highlight: Not as busy as Waterfall Country

 Blaen-y-Glyn is located in the heart of the Central Brecon Beacons.
 This is where you can find the highest peak in Southern Britain, Pen y Fan.
-To discover different options for hiking Pen y Fan, take a look at this post.
+To learn about different options for hiking Pen y Fan, take a look at this post.

 From the upper Blaen-y-Glyn car park, follow the well marked trail down into the forestry towards lower Blaen-y-Glyn.
 Enjoy the woodland path as it leads you towards the River Caerfanell, where upon you can enjoy views of several beautiful waterfalls.
 The biggest of the falls is known as Caerfanell falls.

+Retrace your steps to get back to the car park.
 Once back at the car park, walk towards the exit to view the small falls you pass when driving in.
-This falls is on the Nant Bwrefwr river which is a tributary of the Caerfanell.
+This falls is on the Nant Bwrefwr river, which is a tributary of the Caerfanell.

 Blaen-y-Glyn is located near the Brecon Mountain Railway, which offers narrow gauge steam train rides.
 To read more about this and other things to do in Merthyr Tydfil, click here.